Resolutions For The New Year

 Resolutions are nothing without intention.
 In order to make a difference, or progress, you need to rid yourself of things that hinder and distract in order to thrive.

 Healthy relationships are important for everyone.
 But how do you know your relationships are healthy?
 Those with whom you choose to spend your life should bring out the best in you and nurture you and your gifts.
-Over the years, one of my biggest lessons has been that not all your friends and/or family will be your accountability.
+As an illustration, one of my biggest lessons, over the years, has been that, not all your friends and family will hold you accountable.
 And that’s perfectly okay.

-It is important to note that one of the important parts of reaching your goals is having those closest to you as your accountability and daily support.
+One of the important parts of reaching your goals is having those closest to you as accountability and daily support.

-You can have friends that are good people and you can have friends who challenge you and never let you settle for just “good”.
-Accountability doesn’t work if the person doesn’t want your best interest.
+You can have friends who are good people and you can have friends who challenge you and never let you settle.
+Accordingly, accountability doesn’t work if the person doesn’t want your best interest.